M4trix404/Crystal-collector/README.md

 # Crystals Collector
 A fun and interactive game for web browsers.
-This app dynamically updates HTML pages with jQuery.
+This app utilizes jQuery to dynamically update HTML pages.